 water from a 400ml tin of unsalted chickpeas

 1 teaspoon apple cider vinegar

 ½ cup roasted peanuts

 Preheat the oven to 160’C (325’F/ Gas Mark 3).
-Sift flour, vanilla powder, cinnamon, nutmeg, salt into a large bowl and stir to mix, add almond meal, sugar, linseed meal, and chopped dates and mix to ensure there are no lumps.
-In a small bowl, combine coconut oil, yogurt and bananas, chickpea water and whisk until combined.
-Add to dry ingredients and stir to combine.
-Whisk in the apple cider vinegar.
+Sift flour, bicarbonate of soda, vanilla powder, cinnamon, nutmeg, salt into a large bowl and stir to mix, add almond meal, coconut sugar and chopped dates and mix to ensure there are no lumps.
+Add the wet ingredients to the dry ingredients and stir to combine.
 Pour the batter into a greased loaf tin.
 Press 3 halved bananas on a diagonal into the mixture, and top with peanuts, gently pushing them in to adhere.
 Bake for 1 hour and 20 minutes until the skewer comes out clean when inserted in the middle.
 Set aside to cool a few minutes, then turn onto a wire rack to cool completely.
-Slice to serve with banana slices and drizzles of rice malt syrup.
+Slice to serve with banana slices and drizzles of maple syrup.